3D Shape Tokenization via Latent Flow Matching: Experiments

-\Cref{table:objaverse} shows the quantitative results of single-image-conditioned generation on Objaverse.
+Next, we train an image-conditioned LFM that takes an image as input (represented by its DINOv2-small feature map) and generates \OursABV.
+The architecture and training details are in \Cref{sec: details of lfm}. \Cref{table:objaverse} shows the quantitative results of single-image-conditioned generation on Objaverse.
 Due to the wide diversity of objects in Objaverse, we measure the quality of generated point clouds with ULIP-I~\cite{xue2024ulip}, P-FID~\cite{nichol2022point}, and P-IS~\cite{nichol2022point}.
 We use the PointNet++ provided by \citet{nichol2022point} to measure P-FID and P-IS, which measures qualities of point clouds.
 We use ULIP-2 \cite{xue2024ulip} to extract point-cloud embedding and measure cosine similarity with the conditioned image's CLIP embedding.
 This evaluates the similarity between the generated point cloud and the input image.
-Our LFM model generates \OursABV of dimension $1024 \times 16$.
-As can be seen from the table, our model performs strongly compared to existing baselines.
+Our LFM model generates \OursABV of dimension $1024 \times 16$ and has 612M trainable parameters.
+As can be seen from the table, our model performs competitively to existing baselines.

 \Cref{figure: 3d} shows examples of our single-image to point cloud results.
 Our model generates point clouds that highly resemble the conditioning images and have plausible 3D shapes.
-Moreover, as shown in \Cref{figure: 3d multigen}, our model generates diverse samples when the conditioning is ambiguous (\eg, surfaces invisible in the conditioning images).
-For example, the model generates rooms furnished differently and Buddha with different gestures.
-See the supplemental material for videos of more generated point clouds.
+Moreover, as shown in \Cref{figure: 3d multigen} in appendix, our model generates diverse samples when the conditioning is ambiguous (\eg, surfaces invisible in the conditioning images).
+For example, given an image showing the outside of the room, the model generates rooms furnished differently inside.
+See \Cref{supp sec: more vis} for more generated results and videos.